DaandeKanter/IEKF-OS_Algorithm/IEKF_Double_Pendulum_3D_Motion/README.md

 * The system's dynamical model generated for a user-defined OpenSim model.

 Running the algorithm:
-1. Run the script: ModelDoublePendulumTwoHingeJoints.m to create the Dobule Pendulum OpenSim model.
+1. Run the script: ModelDoublePendulumTwoHingeJoints.m
+* To create the Double Pendulum OpenSim model.

-2. Run the script: DoublePendulumTwoHingeJointsCreatingMeasurements.m to create the virtual IMU measurements, being the 3D angular velocity and 3D linear acceleration measurements of each attached IMU.
+2. Run the script: DoublePendulumTwoHingeJointsCreatingMeasurements.m
+* To create the virtual IMU measurements, being the 3D angular velocity and 3D linear acceleration measurements of each attached IMU.

-3. Run the script: DoublePendulumTwoHingeJointsIEKF.m to run the IEKF-OS algorithm which reconstructs the motion.
+3. Run the script: DoublePendulumTwoHingeJointsIEKF.m
+* To run the IEKF-OS algorithm which reconstructs the motion.